naming is hard

 }

-instructions in the output assembler.
-But wait, we can notice drastic changes in the output binary – now it seems like compiler unrolled our main loop and compare bytes in chunks of size 8:
+Unfortunately, this doesn’t help – there are still no SIMD instructions in the output assembly.
+But we can notice drastic changes in the output binary and also in the remarks produced by LLVM – now compiler unrolled our main loop and compare bytes in chunks of size 8:

 # there is just a part of the assembler, you can find full output by the godbolt link